PlatanowaAmbasssador/Web_Scrapping_Project/README.md

 - Comprehensive Exploratory Data Analysis using Plotly
 - Price prediction using machine learning models
 - Interactive visualizations and insights
+- Support for both new and used car data analysis

 ## Project Components